digitalascetic/iron-router-i18n/README.md

  (see https://github.com/EventedMind/iron-router/issues/656).
 E.g. `/quienes-somos` as a path for spanish `about`.
 * Default strategy to retrieve/set the language (e.g. based on HTTP headers and/or session variable)
 * Server side behaviour, e.g. use a 301 redirect to url with language code when calling a server route.
+* Many other configuration and tweaking options (see docs)